M.M. Music History Competency Examination

 - characteristic traits of individual composers' styles

-- the chronology of events/composers/important works in the period
+- chronology of events/composers/important works in the period

-- the definition of terms peculiar to the period
+- definition of terms specific to the period

 d) 14th-century motet

 2) L'Orfeo, Il ritorno d'Ulisse in patria, and L'incoronazione di Poppea are operas composed by: